 Her focus naturally is on film, such as the blockbusters (as well as some B-movies) that featured groups whose passing defined the story and led to problems of authentication and trust, such as Woman on Pier 13, Some Like it Hot, I Married a Monster from Outer Space, All About Eve, The Man in the Gray Flannel Suit, The Day the Earth Stood Still, Gentlemen’s Agreement, Imitation of Life, Island in the Sun, Pinky, Lost Boundaries and others.

-Identity as a subject, both related to the individual and the nation, in the mid-1950s became a very unstable idea; it was challenged by many new ideas from (the new and now omnipresent focus on) psychology, anthropology, as well as psychiatric and social theories.
-Resulting in a situation where what formerly was called “normalcy” now was an ambivalent subject.
+Identity as a subject, both related to the individual and the nation, in the mid-1950s became a very unstable idea; it was challenged by many new ideas from (the new and now omnipresent focus on) psychology, anthropology, as well as psychiatric and social theories resulting in a situation where what formerly was called “normalcy” now was an ambivalent subject.
 As a means to reach millions, directors gratefully picked up the conflicts.

 “While Hollywood films were obsessed with passing as a subject, passing as an act resonated in Hollywood because the industry was built and staffed by those who made a living performing, by people who invented and reinvented themselves both on-screen and off-screen.
 Passing imagined a malleability of identity based on performance, which challenged binary concepts. … One of the central dichotomies of postwar American culture was that on-screen public performances of acting were celebrated, while off-screen passing performances were feared.”

 Kelley’s title is extremely well-researched and will help understand the many movies on characters who employ fake identities, as well as the battalion of psychological films of the 1950s, such as Johnny Guitar, The Gunfighter, The Caine Mutiny, Home of the Brave, Vertigo, The Snake Pit, Whirlpool, and others.
 A brilliant title, with a lot of resources and the selected movies (shot between 1947 and 1960) clarify the sometimes absurd and contradictory discourses about identity and authenticity that coexisted on a domestic level at that time.
-Highly recommend reading and essential literature to understand the US film business and national anxieties of the 1950s as a decade of partial reinvention of the self, search for identity, authenticity and years of introducing strategies and a vocabulary of passing for many purposes of survival.
+Highly recommended reading and essential literature to understand the US film business and national anxieties of the 1950s as a decade of partial reinvention of the self, search for identity, authenticity and years of introducing strategies and a vocabulary of passing for many purposes of survival.
 This is the first paperback edition of the 2016 title; it comes with a useful select filmography on six pages.

 Review by Dr. A. Ebert © 2021